C4Cypher/Mad_Hatter/Design.md

 - `nil`, `~ "nil"`
 a nil value, absence of value, may unify with an empty tuple
 - `atom(symbol)`
-an atomic term, or 'atom', represents a concept that holds no other values outside of it's identifying symbol and any relations that may give the atom further meaning
+an atomic term, or 'atom', represents a concept that holds no other values outside of it's identifying symbol and any relations that may give the atom further meaning.
 - `var(var_id)`
 a variable that may be bound to another term in a given context